TylerLu/Add-to-Teams/README.md

    ![](Images/proj01.png)

-   - **clientId**: use the application Id of the app registration you created earlier.
+   - **applicationId**: use the application Id of the app registration you created earlier.

      ![](/Images/aad-create-app-04.png)